Chapter 9 - Japan – The Proof

 However, all hell was about to break loose.
 In the summer of 1997, the fuse was lit in Thailand to an economic and financial crisis that eventually would wreak havoc in Asia and beyond.
 The unfolding Asian crisis would become the world’s greatest financial crisis since WWII to that date.
 It carried substantial Japanese ownership.

 Thailand had pegged its currency to the US dollar in the mid-80s.
 This attracted streams of “hot” money in search of higher returns, as those seemingly came with no currency risk.
-When it became clear that a much foreign investment had gone sour, and worse, that the Thai central bank’s foreign currency reserves were fraudulently overstated, a flight of capital set in.
+When it became clear that much foreign investment had gone sour, and worse, that the Thai central bank’s foreign currency reserves were fraudulently overstated, a flight of capital set in.
 On July 2, 1997, the Thai Baht was “floated”.
 It promptly sank like a stone.
 By the end of the year, it had lost half of its value against the US dollar.

 Indonesia, Malaysia, and South Korea were next in line to see foreign money flee and leave broken economies, with companies and banks collapsing along with the countries’ currencies.